dzh1104/feature/docs/react/create-react-app.md

 To tell the development server to proxy any unknown requests to your API server in development, add a proxy `field` to your `package.json`

+The proxy option supports HTTP, HTTPS and WebSocket connections.If the proxy option is not flexible enough for you, We can [Configure the proxy yourself](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#configuring-the-proxy-manually)

 ~~~json
 "proxy": {
   "/dev": {